When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Tankless water heaters heat water on demand, eliminating standby heat loss.
+• Tankless heaters heat water instantly on demand, which eliminates standby energy loss.

 How Does a Tankless Water Heater Work?